 tribute yield; that was a good king!

 If you compare it to Sir Gawain, you’ll find the missing letters from Middle English.
 Also, good luck pronouncing anything unless you speak German.
-I have problems pronouncing the contemporary English translation aloud, though you fall into a rhythm as you speak.
+I have problems pronouncing the contemporary English aloud, though you find yourself falling into a rhythm as you speak.

-For comparison to the original Norse of the Vikings, there’s a French band who sing mostly in Norse.
-They’re named Skáld, after the Norse storytellers.
+For comparison to the original Norse of the Vikings, there’s a French band who sing mostly in Norse, they’re named Skáld, after the Norse storytellers.
 One of their songs, Rún (trans.
-Rune), is transliterated to:
+Rune), reads:

 Eru völur allar frá Viðolfi